 - Pancakes made from vegetables, such as organic nut butter, eggs, and a piece of marrow, courgette or fresh winter squash.
 Fry them in the ghee or duck fat and avoid burning them.

-Support your detox efforts by maintaining hydration and encouraging urination.
+- Pro Tip for Success -Support your detox efforts by maintaining hydration and encouraging urination.
 To do this, you need to drink lots of filtered, room temperature water.
 Add a few drops of fresh lemon juice to the water to encourage your detoxification further, and be sure to drink cups of meat stock between your meals to keep the toxins moving through and out of your bladder and kidneys.

 At this point, you’re ready to start slowly moving towards grilled or roasted foods.
 Continue eating a selection of the previous foods, and add:

 Grilled or roasted meat, poultry or fish, eaten with cooked vegetables, sauerkraut or other types of fermented vegetables.
 Avoid any bits that are burned or too browned.